HusseinHershy/EShop/README.md

 - Implementing CQRS, and Clean Architecture
 - Developing CQRS with using MediatR, FluentValidation and AutoMapper packages
 - SqlServer database connection
-- Using Entity Framework Core ORM and auto migrate to SqlServer when application startup
+- Using Entity Framework Core ORM, Migrations and auto Seed Sql Tables when application startup
 - Swagger Open API Documentation